How to Get Better Sleep... Your Body Will Thank You!

 - 12:06: What can we do to get a better night sleep?

 - 30:15: Natural remedies you can integrate to help you sleep better

 - 33:36: Wrap Up

 Sleep is so wonderful when we can get it.
 There is nothing better than getting all cozy underneath the covers and settling in for a great night’s rest.
-Even better is when you get a great night’s rest and wake up refreshed and ready to charge into the day.
-But for many of us, it’s illusive.
+Even better is the feeling when you wake up refreshed and ready to charge into the day.
+But for many of us, that feeling is illusive.
 In a survey of men and women aged 37 and older from 13 countries around the world, 62% of them reported that they consistently did not sleep well.
 On the flip side, only 10% of those people who were surveyed reported that they were good sleepers.

 Why aren’t we sleeping?